Plainbit/bitCollector/Linux/README.md

 ## Usage

-1. **Download the Toolkit**: Clone the repository or download the toolkit files to your Linux system.
+1. **Download the Triage Collector**: Clone the repository or download the Triage Collector files to your Linux system.

     ```bash
     git clone https://github.com/Plainbit/bitCollector.git